 The Best Fixed Axle Diabolo for Children and Beginners

-In our opinion the best, relatively cheap diabolo with a fixed axle for children of any age and ability is the Mr Babache medium Harlequin diabolo.
+In our opinion the best, relatively cheap diabolo with a fixed axle for children of any age and ability is the Juggle Dream Jester diabolo.

-The Harlequin diabolo is a medium sized, fixed axle diabolo available at a very low price.
+The Jester diabolo is a medium sized, fixed axle diabolo available at a very low price.
 Fixed axle diabolos in our opinion, are much easier to get started with and learn the basics, the mottled effect on the cups helps beginners to recognise when the diabolo is slowing down and needs to be sped up.
-It is also slightly heavier than other medium sized diabolos which helps the diabolo maintain its speed for longer, giving the player more time to learn tricks.
-The Harlequin is incredibly durable will last for years and years.
+It also has a slightly wider axle assembly than other medium sized diabolos which helps open up more finger and stick tricks.
+The Jester is incredibly durable will last for years and years.

 The Best Triple Bearing Diabolo for Children